 Our first fun backyard game will have your kids training for the circus.
 Hours of playtime and all for the cost of tying two ropes around a couple trees.
 Who knew that this much fun could be so inexpensive?
 The creative folks over at Kidsactivitiesblog.com have put together a great resource guide on this outdoor game idea and you’ll be surprised at just how easy it is.

-While it is simple to set up, this game of balancing game takes practice and requires focus during playtime.
+While it is simple to set up, the game of balancing takes practice and requires focus during playtime.
 The bottom rope will be used for challenging their balance, while the second rope will be at arm’s reach to keep them steady.
-Even if they don’t go on to use a flying trapeze, your kids will still get plenty of exercise, learn how to balance, practice their coordination and have a circus of fun.
+Even if they don’t go on to use the flying trapeze, your kids will still get plenty of exercise, learn how to balance, practice their coordination and have a circus of fun.

 Like every game and playtime activity, please be sure your kids are up to the challenge.
 Stay on-hand while your children are attempting this game, and we encourage you to take precautions you feel are necessary.
-One way to make this a little more kid friendly is to place some large pillows and cushions around and underneath the tightrope.
+One way to make this a little more kid friendly is to place some large pillows around and underneath the tightrope.
 With an outdoor activity, make sure your kids feel confident in their ability to play!

 Further proving that not every do-it-yourself project requires power tools, here are five fun and easy games that the kids will love.
 With just some spray paint, chalk, washers and hula hoops, you’ve got everything you need for hours of summertime fun.

 Hula Hoop Hopscotch – A children’s classic made new again by laying out the hopscotch formation in Hula Hoops!
 There’s a reason this game has been a favorite for generations.
 Show the kids how it’s done and compete with them to see who can set the fastest time or have the most style.